cosmos/sdk-tutorials/academy/6-cosmjs-1/index.md

 * Do your first CosmJS actions.
 * Learn how to Integrate Keplr.
 * Dive into creating custom objects with CosmJS.
-* Continue working on your checkers blockchain to have custom objects and messages.

 </HighlightBox>